Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon

 - Final Boss: He's the final boss of the game, and, ultimately, the final one of Kiryu's Character Arc.

-- Hate Sink: The moment his true nature is revealed, the game quickly establishes that there isn't a single line Tsuneo won't cross in the name of ambition.
+- Hate Sink: In a series that usually manages at least one of these per game so as to give our heroes and the player some serious motivation to kick their asses, it should tell you something that Tsuneo stands out as one of the most absolutely vile of the bunch.
+The moment his true nature is revealed, the game quickly establishes that there isn't a single line Tsuneo won't cross in the name of ambition.
 He'll gladly murder countless people, including children and his own family members, all for the sake of fulfilling his petty, self-centered pride.
 He also holds absolutely no honor, refusing to engage his opponents in a fair fight unless driven to a corner.
-It's very telling that Tsuneo ends up being one of very few villains whom Kiryu utterly detests and wants to destroy for good.
+It's very telling that Tsuneo ends up being one of the very few villains whom Kiryu utterly detests and wants to destroy for good.

 - Should you pause the game during the fight, Kiryu's thought on the current situation is a particularly and fittingly blunt "He means nothing to me."